scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 // cubs2016: BaseballTeam = BaseballTeam(Chicago Cubs,2016)
 ```

 ### Support for functional programming

-As mentioned, case classes are typically used in FP, and case class features support an FP style of coding:
+As mentioned, case classes support functional programming (FP):

-- Because in FP you never mutate data structures, it makes sense that constructor fields default to `val`.
+- In FP you try to avoid mutating data structures.
+It thus makes sense that constructor fields default to `val`.
+  Since instances of case classes are not changed, they can easily be shared without fearing mutation or race conditions.
-- Because you never mutate data structures in FP, you can use the `copy` method as a template when you create a new instance from an existing instance.
-This process can be referred to as, “update as you copy.”
+- Instead of mutating one instance, you can use the `copy` method as a template to create a new (potentially changed) instance.
+This process can be referred to as “update as you copy.”
 - Having an `unapply` method auto-generated for you also lets case classes be used in advanced ways with pattern matching.
-(They take a little longer to demonstrate, so they’re shown in detail in the Reference documentation.)

-As they write in the book, [Programming in Scala](https://www.amazon.com/Programming-Scala-Updated-2-12/dp/0981531687/) (Odersky, Spoon, and Venners), “the biggest advantage of case classes is that they support pattern matching.”

 {% comment %}
 We can use this following text, if desired.
 It might need to be updated a little.